Skip to main content

 Frequently Asked Questions

-To reach Raghupur Fort from Jibhi, drive 14 km along NH305 to Jalori Pass (3120m), then trek 5 km along a well-marked ridge trail, which takes 2 to 2.5 hours one way.
+To reach Raghupur Fort from Jibhi, drive 14 km to Jalori Pass via NH305, which takes about 45 minutes.
+From the pass, start a 5 km trek that takes 2 to 2.5 hours one way to reach the fort.

 PeopleOfJibhi